What to expect in Amboseli National Park Kenya

 • Visit the park during the dry season to see the finale of the mind-blowing annual wildebeest migration that starts in the Masai Mara National Park.

-• Join other intrepid tourists camping at Lake Amboseli, a temporary lake taking up the biggest part the park and usually very dry except when the rains come when it floods a bit – another haven for elephants.
+• Join other intrepid tourists camping at Lake Amboseli, a temporary lake taking up the biggest part of the park and usually very dry except when the rains come.

 Proceed Booking